trisulnsm/dinodoc/trisuldocs/docs/ug/edges/using.md

 - But you can access *Edge Graph* directly using specific criteria, for that,

 :::info navigation
-Go to Tools-> Edge Graph
+:point_right: Go to Tools&rarr;Edge Graph
 :::

 This will open up the *search criteria* form for the *edge graph* with [*hide/show search form*](/docs/ug/ui/elements#hide-show-search-form) option.